 The landscaped area between the Prison and Westfield Road, once occupied by Baker Perkins's offices and factory, was officially opened and named Baker Park by The Deputy Mayor of Peterborough on Tuesday 4th September 2007.
 Some photographs of the event follow:

 In the last photo, it will be obvious from the Apprentice School in the background that Margaret and Dick Preston are standing close to where the Main Works Entrance once was.

 |The Archway with one of the History Boards|

 On 30th September 2009, in co-operation with Baker Perkins Historical Society, Peterborough City Council erected a specially commissioned archway and commemorative plaque at the entrance to Baker Park nearest the site of the original Works Main Entrance on Westfield Road.
 Margaret Preston cut the ribbon to officially open the archway at a ceremony attended by the Mayor of Peterborough, Councillor Irene Walsh; the Chief Executive of Peterborough City Council, Gillian Beasley; Mary Jo Darrah, the daughter of Sir Ivor Baker; and a large number of ex-Baker Perkins employees.
 The archway and plaque were financed jointly by PCC and donations from ex-employees.

 |(See note* below)|

-(*From left to right, John Cowx - one of the partners who acquired the APV Baker business in April 2006; Dick Preston; Mrs Tricia Cowx; and John Peake)
+(*From left to right, John Cowx - one of the partners who acquired the APV Baker business in April 2006 and renamed it Baker Perkins; Dick Preston; Mrs Patricia Cowx; and John Peake)